-Important Tools for Remote PR
+Important tools for remote PR

 Giving your team the tools they need to work effectively while remote can have a considerable impact on the success of your company.
 Here are some important tools for PR professionals to utilise while working remotely.

-Video conferencing – Skype, Zoom and Microsoft Teams are some popular examples of video conferencing software that have been widely used during the COVID-19 pandemic.
+Skype, Zoom and Microsoft Teams are some popular examples of video conferencing software that have been widely used during the COVID-19 pandemic.
 Using video software that is accessible and works for your team is the first step to successful remote communication.
 At MediaHQ, we have utilised video communications to have ‘Make The Leader’ talks with leaders from all over the world.
 This is a major benefit of remote working as it allows companies to connect with clients and colleagues from different parts of the world.

-Media contacts – As a PR professional, it is crucial to keep your media contacts safe, in the one place and regularly updated.
+As a PR professional, it is crucial to keep your media contacts safe, in the one place and regularly updated.
 The key tool involved in contact management includes a media contacts database, where you can access your contacts, lists and press releases.

-Project management – Using a tool that keeps track of projects and the everyday tasks of the people in your team can make the world of difference when working remotely.
+Using a tool that keeps track of projects and the everyday tasks of the people in your team can make the world of difference when working remotely.
 As you cannot talk to your team in person, using a tool like Teamwork where your team can both chat and record tasks and projects is a great way to combat this.

-Calendar – Planning your days while working remotely is the key to productivity and reaching your goals.
+Planning your days while working remotely is the key to productivity and reaching your goals.
 Using a collaborative calendar like Google Calendar where others in your team can see your tasks for the day allows for an ease of planning and can hold you accountable for completing work in a timely manner.

 How to manage time your time doing Remote PR